yb1734492970508/CultureBridge-Backend/README.md

 ### 🚀 CultureBridge Backend Server

-This is the backend server for CultureBridge, a revolutionary cultural exchange platform that combines blockchain technology, real-time communication, and language learning.
+This is the backend server for CultureBridge, a revolutionary cultural exchange platform that combines modern technology, real-time communication, and language learning to create a centralized, secure, and user-friendly experience.

 ### 🏗️ Architecture